|

 ·

-For owners
+For

-of the Heath® (Heathkit) Most Accurate Clock
+owners of the Heath® (Heathkit) Most Accurate

-II (model GCW-1001), information on programming
+Clock II (model GCW-1001), information on programming the RS-232 port and undocumented commands

-the RS-232 port and undocumented commands is available here.
+is available here.

 ·

-Radar sites for the New York City area as well as a few national
+is a page containing links to various Weather Radar sites for the New York City area as well

-search out different sites while on a computer where I did not have my bookmarks
+tired of trying to search out different sites while on a computer where I

 ·